Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Diagram showing how red light safety cameras work.

-Dual red light/speed safety cameras
+Dual red light or speed safety cameras

 As well as detecting red light offences, these detect a vehicle’s speed when travelling through an intersection, to capture speeding vehicles at any phase of the light.
 International evidence shows these cameras are more effective at reducing deaths and serious injuries at intersections than red light safety cameras alone.
+We don’t yet have any dual red light / speed cameras in New Zealand.

 Mobile safety cameras